christinapeng1/character-craft/README.md

-Inspiwrite is an interactive workshop space for writers to brainstorm character ideas and bring them to life in voice-to-voice conversations.
+Inspiwrite is a creative character-building assistant used for writers to brainstorm character ideas and bring them to life in voice-to-voice conversations.
 Create unique characters, build their backstories, and explore their personalities through dynamic dialogues!